Skip to main content

 Next, we'll similarly add the prompt handler by using the prompt attribute macro:

-async fn analyze_code(lang: String) -> PromptMessage {
+async fn hello_world_code(lang: String) -> PromptMessage {

 PromptMessage::user()